SabNK/kuwaiba-testing2/docs/source/index.rst

 It offers a *simple* and *intuitive* API.  `Open-source community <https://sourceforge.net/p/kuwaiba/discussion/>`_ will help you to make first steps.

-Kuwaiba hosts its documentation on Read the Docs.
+Kuwaiba hosts its documentation on Read the Docs since 2024.

 Check out the :doc:`onboarding </start/onboarding>` section for further information, including :ref:`get in touch<let's try>`.